velocitatem/FormsAI/README.md

 ![logo](./logo.png)

-This is a simple algorithm, which can automatically fill out a google forms survey with AI responses.
+This program is designed to provide automated responses to questions in a web form.
+It uses a natural language processing algorithm to identify the most relevant response to the question, and then adds the response to the form.

 This was made with the purpose of demonstrating how AI can be mis-used to taint data, although it could be useful for 'counter-surveillance', I see that as being very rare with Google Forms.

-I am working on a way to counter this 'exploit' and abuse.

 ## How does it work?